emptylambda/Tutorials/Dafny/README.md

 loops can also be given `modifies` clause!
 (ToDo)

 Multiple `modifies` clauses are treated using _set union_.

+## `!= null` warning
+First of all, what is `null`?
+`null` is a literal residing in every reference type!
+> The special value null is part of every reference type.
+(Section 5.1 Reference Type - Dafny Lang.
+Ref.)
+It is a VALUE and therefore can be used as one.

+If you use newer version (since Dec 2017 verson 2.0.1) of Dafny (including the web instance), chances are you will come across this warning while copy-pasting some old Dafny code:

+> the type of the other operand is a non-null type, so this comparison with 'null' will always return 'true' (to make it possible for variable 'a' to have the value 'null', declare its type to be 'array?<int>')

+This is the implementation of first footnote in Dafny official language reference, "non-nullable types" extension.
+This extension further seperates reference types into 2 groups.

+In short, if you have a type `C` in Dafny, you have 2 versions of this type:
+	1. C which is non-nullable (you can NEVER point a null to objects of this type)
+	2. C? potentially nullable type

+Notice `C?` is the _name_ of the nullable type variant! (`?` is NOT an operator!)

+So what does the warning really say?
+In previous Dafny, it is the obligation of the programmer to make sure certain references are not null to begin/end with methods working on these references, resulting `!= null` comparison all over the place.
+In the new Dafny, this "sanity check of non-null" is lifted to the tool itself, so you dont have to do `!= null` check anymore in normal usages!

+Now, if you DO want to accomodate potentially null pointing cases, make sure you use the `C?` type!

 # References
 [Dafny language ref](https://github.com/Microsoft/dafny/blob/master/Docs/DafnyRef/out/DafnyRef.pdf)